ParkCityPusheen/FW-PROJECT/UNAMED AU STORY/THE PREMISE AU.md

 - **Background:** Sloane's best friend; attends the same college
 - **Role:** Uses the meet-up site as a side gig for money
 - **Key Detail:** The catalyst for Sloane being on the site in the first place
-- **Dain's Perception:** He does NOT like her—too much drinking, too much partying, too much sex.
-He thinks Sloane should stay away from her and vocalizes it too forcefully at some point.
-(Source of conflict.)

 ### Violet (Deceased)
 - **Role:** Dain's best friend